1. What is the average salary of a Radiation Physicist?

 5. What are the responsibilities of Radiation Physicist?

-Radiation Physicist ensures the quality of care in the use of radiation-producing sources and imaging equipment and the protection of patients and staff from radiation.
+Ensures the quality of care in the use of radiation-producing sources and imaging equipment and the protection of patients and staff from radiation.
 Calibrates all radiation therapy equipment, conducts X-ray machine performance surveys, and implements procedures to ensure quality control for electronic imaging devices.
-Being a Radiation Physicist recommends radiation safety procedures.
+Recommends radiation safety procedures.
 Informs staff in radiation safety practices.
-Additionally, Radiation Physicist may require an advanced degree of radiation physics.
+May require an advanced degree of radiation physics.
 Typically reports to a manager or head of a unit/department.
-The Radiation Physicist contributes to moderately complex aspects of a project.
+Contributes to moderately complex aspects of a project.
 Work is generally independent and collaborative in nature.
-To be a Radiation Physicist typically requires 4 to 7 years of related experience.
+Typically requires 4 to 7 years of related experience.

 6. What are the skills of Radiation Physicist